Lucerne Valley, California: Education

+Most of the CDP is in the Lucerne Valley Unified School District while some of it is in the Apple Valley Unified School District.

 Lucerne Valley Unified School District operates three school campuses run by Lucerne Valley Unified School District.
 Lucerne Valley Elementary School, built in 1952, serves grades K–5.
 Lucerne Valley Middle School was built in 1986 and formerly served grades 6–8.
 Lucerne Valley High School was built in 1992 and serve grades 6–12 after merging the portables from the prior middle school site onto the campus in 1998.
 The high school's first graduating class was in 1995.
 The school district office, community day school, and Mountain View High School have moved into the former Lucerne Valley Middle School site in the 2000s.

-The Lucerne Valley Unified School District has had difficulty in recent years with financial issues, and lower than average test scores compared to San Bernardino County schools,.
-The school district reported a student population of fewer than 800 pupils as of September 2015.

 Public safety and amenities

 San Bernardino County requires cities and towns to be incorporated.
 As Lucerne Valley is an unincorporated community in the county, services and local government responsibilities in Lucerne Valley are operated by the state and county.
 San Bernardino County operates a sheriff's substation and a full-time staffed county fire station in town limits for fire and ambulance service.
 The same fire station serves as the CSA 29 field office, which operates a parks and recreation department to maintain the town parks, county facilities including a community center, senior center, the county library, an ATSC TV translator tower, and a public cemetery.
 Cal Fire also has a separate fire station east of the town between Lucerne Valley and Johnson Valley.

 California Highway Patrol provides traffic enforcement and investigation from the Victorville office.
 Local emergencies are dispatched from the Adelanto Sheriff Office.